How to Book Your Motorcycle Theory Test

-- Feature typical road scenes seen on a daily basis.
+- Feature typical road scenes experienced on a regular basis.

-- Contain at least one ‘developing hazard’ (one of the video clips features two).
+- Contain at least one ‘developing hazard’ (one of the video clips will contain two).

 Note: You receive points for identifying developing hazards as soon as they start to happen in the videos.

-Note: The short DVSA video [1:26 seconds] shows an example of a developing hazard (e.g. something that would cause you to take action while driving, such as changing direction or speed).
+Note: Watch a short DVSA video [1:26 seconds] showing an example of a developing hazard (e.g. something that causes you to take action while riding, such as changing direction or speed).

 Each developing hazard you spot can earn you up to five (5) points.
 So, you should get a higher score by clicking the mouse as soon as you identify the hazard beginning to develop.